boukeas/searchtoy/examples/swap-puzzle/README.md

 - Cost: is there a cost function that needs to be minimized? **Yes**, the cost associated with a solution is its _depth_.
 - Solution path: The solution required is the _path_ to the goal state.

+## Usage

+For help on command-line parameters, use the `-h` switch.

+    python3 examples/swap-puzzle/swap.py -h

+Find the fastest way to solve the level-4 puzzle using breadth-first search.

+    python3 examples/swap-puzzle/swap.py --solution-type optimal --method BreadthFirst -n 4